icgrp/estream4fccm2021/README.md

 5. Launch Xilinx SDK by type **xsdk**.
 If you open a new terminal, you should source the settings64.sh file again as step 3.
 6. Set the SDK workspace to **estream4fccm2021/workspace/vivado_prj/u96_demo/u96_demo.sdk**.
-7. Build the 4 SDK projects manually for the 4 ARM cores.
+7. Close the welcome windows and the 4 projects for 4 cores will show up in **Project Explorer** window.
-  * From Welcome Stream: Create Application Project (any name)
-  * File>Import Projects From File System
-    *  and point to **estream4fccm2021/workspace/vivado_prj/u96_demo/u96_demo.sdk**.
-  * Project > Build All

 ![Image:Build Image](images/build.jpg)

+7. Click menu **Project->Build all** to build all the 4 project.

 8. Before running the 4 cores, we should connect the UART to the board.
 Click the green plus sign in **SDK Terminal** console.